 The ivory with gold shimmer fabric was found in the remnant bin at Joann fabrics.
 I also got the red with gold dots at Joann.
 I love the bold contrast and the touch of shine.
 It’s so fun to see under the tree, and it’ll be soon covered with holiday gifts and goodies!

 I’m not great at quilting, but I get inspired every once in awhile and just go for it.
 I always get into a quilt or piecing project, and then halfway through I wonder why I started.

 There are definitely imperfections and tucks on the back of the tree skirt, but it looks great from the front and covers what it needs to.
 I’m hoping that it’ll last a long time, and I’m so excited to start the holiday season!
-My kids love playing with these kid-friendly Christmas ornaments, and they’ll hang beautifully above a tree skirt.

-- 3/4 yard Red fabric
+- 3/4 yard Red quilting cotton fabric*

-- 3/4 yard White fabric
+- 3/4 yard White quilting cotton fabric*